EARLY MUSIC SUMMER SCHOOL

 Higham Hall College in England’s stunning North Lake District

-A warm, friendly welcome to our seventh Early Music Summer School is extended to competent singers and players of viol, recorder and lute.
+A warm, friendly welcome to our Early Music Summer School will be extended to competent singers and players of viol, recorder and lute.

 Elizabeth Dodd (Viol, Renaissance Dance)